jdtsmith/homebridge-platform-rcswitch/README.md

 Configuration sample:

-`send_pin`, `sniffer_pin` is the gpio pin you are using to send/receive signal. it is different than the physical pin you are using. see [wireingpi.com](http://wiringpi.com/pins/) for details.
+`send_pin`, `sniffer_pin` is the gpio pin you are using to send/receive signal.
+If `sniffer_pin` is not set, no receiving will be enabled.
+This module uses the BCM pin numbering system, which is different than the physical pin you are using. see [wireingpi.com](http://wiringpi.com/pins/) for details (or try `gpio readall`)

-`switches` is the list of the "buttons" codes on your remote. start without any switch configed, press the button on your remote, you should get your code in homebridge log console.
+`switches` is the list of the "buttons" codes on your remote.
+If you have the modular sniffing module active, start without any switch configed, press the button on your remote, you should get your code in homebridge log console.
+Or just invent a code and train your remote with it.

  ```javascript